HydrixScripts/Hydrix-FireMode/README.md

 5.) ```thinking of making in depth support for custom weapon models rather than haging to config all of them make it possible to declare a stream folder / shared folders```

 DO NOT DOWNLOAD THIS THESE ARE NOT EVEN ALL THE FILES NECESSARY TO RUN THE CURRENT BUILD IM WORKING ON.
 PLEASE WAIT UNTIL V1 RELEASE....
+BASICALLY MY PLACEHOLDER FOR MY FILES IN EDITING